madkoin/XCStoSVG/README.md

 | --- | --- |
 | [<img src="resources/compare-nanovsky.png" alt="Nanovsky result" width="360" />](resources/compare-nanovsky.png) | [<img src="resources/compare-me.png" alt="XCStoSVG result (this version)" width="360" />](resources/compare-me.png) |

-Put your screenshots at `resources/compare-nanovsky.png` and `resources/compare-me.png` so they display here.

 ## 🤖 About AI Assistance
 This repository was set up and partially implemented with the help of an AI assistant.
 Please keep this in mind when reviewing and contributing.

-## 📄 License
-MIT — see `LICENSE`.